hefestosjs/docs/README.md

 # HefestosJS Docs

 Welcome!
 HefestosJS is an MVC solution to develop your web application more easily and quickly.
 With a focus on productivity, HefestosJS is already configured for authentication using jwt tokens or sessions, sending emails, periodic tasks and jobs, uploading files to local driver or AWS S3 and much more.
+HefestosJS can be used with Node.js or Bun.

 ## Summary